sebgrebe/makers-independent-study/week10/readme.md

 ## Benchmark tests for different Java methods

 Folder structure:
+- myAlgorithms/src/Timing: Timing benchmark tests for the methods.
+Methods are wrapped in lambda functions so that they can be passed as arguments to time test.
-- myAlgorithms: contains all algorithms I have written for this project week and tests for these.
+- myAlgorithms/src/myMethods: contains all algorithms I have written for this project week.
-- timing: contains the benchmark testing for those methods.
-I've written my own testing method for this.
+- myAlgorithms/test/myMethodsTest: tests for these

 ### Array methods
 Testing four different Array methods: